 In March 2020, we both were evacuated due to the pandemic; we couldn’t trust the medical care we would receive or our prospects of leaving the country in an emergency.
 And indeed, days after we left, the first cases were discovered in Uganda and the country quickly shut its land and air borders.
 It wasn’t the way we wished to leave the country.
 Peace Corps went from presenting evacuation as “optional” to announcing that it was “mandatory” literally overnight, and giving PC volunteers throughout the world only 36 hours to say our goodbyes and pack our possessions.

 The possessions were easy; I was enjoying a pretty simple life.
 The goodbyes were impossible.
 I am grateful to have been accepted with such open arms as a member of the Barapwo Community, in my school and neighborhood.
 I made friends I could rely on and laugh with that I had to leave behind.
-The classrooms I taught during weekdays were enormous, each with one hundred and fifty kids, but there are still many faces and names that stand out to me that I would like to have continued to teach.
-These are pupils who loved to draw and to read and who would surely have benefited from the library improvements I was working on with the help of Peace Corps grants and the school administration.
+The classrooms I taught during weekdays were enormous, each with one hundred and fifty kids, but I miss the individual students I get to know in and out of class, and on the soccer field.
+These are pupils who loved to draw and to read and who might have benefited from the library improvements I was working on with the help of Peace Corps grants and the school administration.

 All that said, I couldn’t handle another big transition this year.
-Evacuation itself was an exhausting epic of airports and hotels from Rwanda to Ethiopia that crossed more hours, time zones and heartbreaking goodbyes than I could relay here.
+Evacuation itself was a dream of airports and hotels from Rwanda to Ethiopia that crossed too many timezones to relay reliably.

 I am visiting Katie in Greenville now, and I think the epiphany that I had in Spain has reached its first full circle.
 I am still in awe of the things that I will never know about places I have never been.
 And I am grateful for the places I am lucky enough to have lived.